Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 ## Day 57: 12/2/25: Grinding It Out
 Today I started with inversing a linked list.
 I am going to nonstop do linked list problems today.

 Did inverse linked list twice, then attempted linked list 2.
 Also did pally-linked list.
 Did remove_nodes_from_linked_list on first go using a monotomic stack and linked list combo; feel pretty good about that.
 Did delete_node_in_linked_list with help.
 Also did remove linked list elements.
+Also did remove center of linked list

+Total today is 7